MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-project.md

 <details>
 <summary><b>Directory structure for scenario-based Teams app</b></summary>

-You have five different types of scenario-based Teams apps, and their directory structure looks similar for all them.
+You have five different types of scenario-based Teams apps and the directory structure looks similar for all types of apps.
 The following example shows a scenario-based notification bot Teams app directory structure:

 The new project folder contains the following content: